 Enjoy a Stress-Free Vacation

 When we are actually on vacation, I love this setup because I feel completely relaxed and completely at peace with spending while we’re on vacation (just how it should be).
-I know the vacation is funded in cash, we’re not going in credit card debt while we scarf down this incredible baklava, and as a major added plus…my notes saves the day for trip details when I’m short on a wifi connection.
+I know the vacation is funded in cash, we’re not going in credit card debt while we scarf down this incredible baklava, and as a major added plus…my notes save the day for trip details when I’m short on a wifi connection.

 Simplify Cash Spending on Vacation